Auction Questions & Answers

 A. A Day in Vermont officially launched in March 2013.
 It’s built for friends who enjoy my work and love Vermont.
 We are celebrating and sharing the beauty of Vermont one painting at a time.
 How will it end?
 I don’t know…and that’s just the way I like it.
 I hope to have the privilege of painting a whole lot more, and sharing them with you, before I move on to the Big Green Mountains in the sky.

 Q. How long does it take to complete a painting?

-A. The classic answer is 50 years (my current age).
-The preparation and planning often take longer than the execution.
+A. Six to eight hours for a typical 12X16 is the short answer.
+Time counts for little in art, at least mine.
+The preparation and planning can take longer than the execution.
 Ideas are the same way.
 Some come in a flash and others need plenty of incubation time.
 The actual painting may take as little as two or three hours, while most average about eight.
-Oils take (me) longer than watercolor.
-Larger or more detailed paintings can take many days.
-If possible I try to complete a painting in one sitting.
+Larger or more detailed paintings can take days.
+Many paintings are started on location “En plein air”, and finished soon after in the studio.
 The forward momentum helps sustain the considerable energy and focus required.
 I find there is little correlation between the effort, time, and ultimate result.
 Some of my best work is done quickly.
 On the other hand, I have stacks of paintings that took me many hours to gradually ruin.
 I count all those as necessary practice.

 Q. An original painting I really wanted is no longer available.
 Can you create another one like it?